|BigBiz FAQ Home | General Info | Domain Registration | Email | FTP | Scripting | Site Design | MS FrontPage||Contact Us|

 - Enter a password for the master POP account.
 This account will let you have access to all the POP mailboxes for your domain using the one password (unless a password has been set individually for each mailbox).

 - Enter each individual account user ID and password pair.
 Clock on Add New Userid after each POP user has been entered.

 - Click on Goto MailSetup Home when you are done adding users.

 Where can I obtain a POP-compatible email client?

 There exist many email clients that you can use to connect to BigBiz's POP server.
-Your choice will be determined by what kind of PC you have and your specific needs.
+Your choice will be determined by what kind of computer you wil be using your specific needs.
 Here is a list of some of the more popular programs: